Special Balinese Holidays.

-The Balinese use two traditional calendars, distinct from the Gregorian calendar that we use:
+The Balinese use two traditional calendars, very different to the Gregorian calendar used in the west.

-When Galungan day approaches, the Balinese talent for making spectacular religious displays is evident all over Bali in the form of a Penjor.
-The Penjor symbolises good (dharma) over evil (adharma).
-The Penjor also serves as an offering of thanks to God for the fruits of the Earth, and to show devotion to God in his manifestation as the God of the mountain (Hyang Giri Pati).
+In the lead up to Galungan and Kuningan, the talented Balinese make spectacular religious displays, seen all over Bali.
+The most recognisable symbol of this is a ‘Penjor’ which symbolises the fight of good (dharma) over evil (adharma).
+It also serves as an offering of thanks and devotion to God in his manifestation as the God of the Mountain.

 The PENJOR is both an offering to the God AND a temporary place of worship.
-Penjor’s are placed in front of family compounds, shops, businesses and at the many temples found in Bali.
-They are erected facing holy Mt Agung (Kaja/North side); and are made from a tall, curved bamboo pole decorated with leaves, padi / dried rice stalks and offerings.
-Due to their length, (sometimes more than ten metres high), they droop charmingly over the pavement like ancient street lamps.
+Penjor’s are placed in front of family compounds, shops, businesses and at many of the temples found all over Bali.
+They are erected facing holy Mt Agung (Kaja/North side); and made from a tall, curved bamboo pole, decorated with leaves, padi / dried rice stalks and offerings.
+Due to their height, (sometimes more than ten metres high), they droop charmingly like ancient street lamps.
 At the base of the Penjor is a small temple where daily offerings are made during the 10 days of Galungan and Kuningan.
 Offerings are placed in this temporary “throne” for the Gods when they come down to Earth to celebrate Galungan.
-If you take a close look at a Penjor, you’ll notice that at the extremity of the bamboo hangs a decorative circle OR Sampian which symbolises the cosmic wheel.
-During Galungan and kuningan celebrations, the beautiful Penjor make the whole neighbourhood look spectacular, swaying gently in the wind. http://www.angelhouseubud.com
+If you take a close look at a Penjor, you’ll notice that at the very tip hangs a decorative circle OR Sampian which symbolises the cosmic wheel of life.
+During Galungan and Kuningan celebrations, these beautiful Penjor make a spectacular display as they sway gently in the wind. http://www.angelhouseubud.com

 The neighbourhood lanes with the Penjor draping above.